McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ```
 We added `Container` that includes a `Typography` component to display the title of the page using the `h2` variant.
 We also added a `Box` component containing the `VerticalTabs`.
 The Effect Hook is used to change the document title shown in the browser tab.

 Go back to your browser and try clicking on the settings icon in the navigation bar.
-You will be redirected to the settings page with the vertical.
+You will be redirected to the settings page with the vertical tabs.
 You can easily switch tabs by clicking on the label of the desired tab.
 ![settings](assets/img/settings.png)